Comments from Across the Sea – Part 1

 The 3 years covered basic fly fishing knowledge were we were targeting Trout and Grayling the first two years followed by the Sea-trout fishing in the last year.

-Salmon runs in Norway are also under pressure caused by such issues as aqua farming, deceases and problems with sea lice.
-This has been reduced due to the amount of salmon permitted to be killed and an introduction to the practise of Catch and Release.
+Salmon runs in Norway are also under pressure caused by such issues as aquafarming, deceases and problems with sea lice.
+This has been reduced due to the amount of salmon permitted to be killed and an introduction to the practice of Catch and Release.
 Regulations dictate how many fish can be harvested and at what length, sex etc. These restrictions change during the season including June / July-August.

 I have been blessed to have met an old Swedish salmon fisher 20 years ago whom I have used as a mentor during my learning process.
-He never gives me the straight answer on my questions, and makes me think about alternative approaches that I could consider to catching the fish.
+He never gives me a straight answer to my questions and makes me think about alternative approaches that I could consider to catching the fish.

 I will use the expression I have read somewhere else: “He has taught me everything I know about salmon fishing, but I would have loved it if I had been taught everything he knows about salmon fishing “